-Last year I published my old fajita recipe, the one that I had been cooking for a decade and a half, and then in recent months I changed it… But I only changed it because I can now do a bunch of things in the Thermomix and so I started experimenting a little.
+Last year I published my old fajita recipe (without the Thermomix), the one that I had been cooking for a decade and a half, and then in recent months I changed it… But I only changed it because I can now do a bunch of things in the Thermomix and so I started experimenting a little.
 I haven't changed it massively and you can totally do this at home too without a Thermomix, either by hand or with your food processor or blender.

 I know a few of you really liked the original and have been making it ever since but I encourage you to play with it.
 Ok, ok, so you have your parents and grandparents voice firmly stuck in your mind saying: "don't play with your food young man/lady!".
 Remember, that is only when the food is on the plate; when you are cooking it, it's a totally different matter!